The following is a recent Q&A with Kathleen regarding the importance of support groups for a patient with a digestive disorder.

 Kathleen: No patient is ever forced to share in the group, but I have realized that everyone does.
 Participants find ways to relate to one another and find it helpful to share.
 Sometimes we run out of time because of all of the sharing!
 I typically will bring up topics or prompts such as traveling with irritable bowel syndrome and share a bit about my personal experiences with IBS, but I serve as an additional listening ear.
 At the same time, I will add in pieces of information about treatment or ways to cope with some common IBS setbacks, which everyone appreciates.

 "Having the support group gives me a safe place to talk openly and freely about my IBS, when normally it would be embarrassing.
 It's comforting knowing that everyone else in the room has had their own battles, and that you're not alone."

 Epicured: What kind of environment do you try to create at the meetings?

 Kathleen: I work hard to create an informal environment so no patient feels pressured or uncomfortable.
 Making everyone feel comfortable is key for them to open up, since talking about irritable bowel syndrome and a resulting health symptom isn’t always easy in the beginning.

 Epicured: How do Epicured snacks contribute to the environment?

 Kathleen: The Epicured snacks have been amazing!
-It is a way for people to try different low FODMAP products, and it contributes to the open and welcoming environment I try to foster.
-Eating has a strong social component, and with IBS, at times the enjoyment of eating is reduced so the snacks contribute to a positive social
+It's a way for people to try different low FODMAP products, and it contributes to the open and welcoming environment I try to foster.
+Eating has a strong social component, and with IBS, at times the enjoyment of eating is reduced, so the snacks contribute to a positive social environment.

 Epicured: How do patients typically react to the groups?

 Kathleen: All of the patients have loved the group so far.
-They enjoy when I ask questions/give prompts which contribute to what they take away and put into action outside of the group.
+They enjoy when I ask questions, give prompts, and share health information that contributes to what they take away and are able to put into action outside of the group.